 It’s entirely possible to make a 1 gallon batch by taking 3 lbs of honey, and tossing it into a sanitized bucket with yeast and water, shaking it, and leaving it in a room to cook for a while.
-I’m sure there’s some purists that will happily try to kick my ass for saying that, but mead isn’t rocket science.
+I’m sure there’s some purists that will happily try to kick my ass for saying that, but mead isn’t rocket science, especially if you’re just making something fun to drink and not going for a competition mead.
 You can get as technical as you want, and you’ll likely get more technical as time goes on and you try to fine tune your meads, but to start with?
 Go ahead and get the last packet of yeast on the shelf, a few pounds of honey from Costco, and a food grade bucket.
 Go to town.
 Make some booze.

 Finally, I want to throw up a recommendation for the folks at UBrew/ Planet Natural in Bozeman, Montana.
 Go check them out.
 They have a great selection and great customer service too.
 They do online orders if you’re not local.